paul-buerkner/brms/.github/ISSUE_TEMPLATE.md

+#### Please note:
-brms Github issues are reserved for bug reports and feature requests. brms-related questions should rather be asked on https://discourse.mc-stan.org/ in order to reach a wider community.
+The brms issue tracker is reserved for bug reports and feature requests. brms-related questions should rather be asked on https://discourse.mc-stan.org/ in order to reach a wider community.